 For degree and licensure, a student is required, in addition to the above requirement, to complete the university's theology and philosophy requirements.

-In order to recieve a degree from Newman, students must take at least 30 hours from NU
+In order to receive a degree from Newman, students must take at least 30 hours from NU.